Unit Testing

 Add the UnitTestOverview microflow to your navigation structure, or include the UnitTestOverview snippet on a custom page.

-- When hosting in a cloud node or on-premises, open a request handler on the unittests/ path
+- When hosting in a cloud node or on-premises, configure the request handler for the unittests/ path.

 Usage